lperez31/metwork_getting_started/7_debug.md

 ## Debug your app

 You might have noticed that MetWork is configured in production mode by default.
-That means that it will not display any debug information to the end user.
+That implies that it does not display any debug information to the end user.

 Here is an easy way to get debug information if you need it.